Everyone has a different set of needs when it comes to personal financial management.

 11. Best for Tracking Your Spending: Wally Budget App

-Wally is a personal finance software Canada that is great for tracking spending and saving.
+Wally is a personal finance software that is great for tracking spending and saving.
 It’s perfect for personal or business use and is available on iOS and Android devices free of charge.
 Wally is easy to use and includes security measures such as two-factor authentication so that unauthorized parties cannot access personal information.

 You can track expenses, manage budgets, and keep up with financial goals all in one place.
-It even has a travel mode to help you keep tabs on spending while abroad or traveling for work purposes.
+It even has a travel mode to help you keep tabs on spending while abroad or travelling for work purposes.

 - Users get step-by-step guidance on how to reach their goals.